verb (lets, letting; past and past participle let)

 - You could see once he made the lead, he let up a little bit.

-- (let up on) • informal Treat or deal with in a more lenient manner: she didn’t let up on CunninghamMore example sentences
+- (let up on) • informal Treat in a more lenient manner: she didn’t let up on CunninghamMore example sentences

 - She lets up on Felicia but starts complaining about her year-old marriage, which is much harder than she thought it would be.